-1.123 The spatial strategy (Policy SP2), economic development strategy (Policy E1) and distribution of economic growth for the plan area (Policy E2) set out an approach to build on the local economy and its existing and growing strengths.
-The Employment Land Review (April 2020) indicates that there is no need for additional land for employment to be provided in the plan area over and above what has already been allocated in the current adopted Local Plan.
-Where not presently built out, these sites are carried forward for allocation in the draft Local Plan to ensure that a suitable level of economic growth is provided for.
-The areas of existing economic strength for the District include higher education, creative and media industries, and other knowledge-based activities towards Winchester Town, with economic growth also focused within the
+1.72 The The spatial strategy (Policy SP2), economic development strategy (Policy E1) and distribution of economic growth for the plan area (Policy E2) set out an approach to build on the local economy and its existing and growing strengths.
+The Employment Land Study (July 2024) indicates that there is no need for additional land for employment to be provided for in the plan area.
+This reflects an identified employment land need for 2022-2040 of between 27.6ha and 38.9 and an identified existing supply of approximately 50 ha (20ha at sites with extant planning permission and 30ha at allocated sites).
+Where not presently built out, sites allocated in the adopted Local Plan are carried forward for allocation in the Regulation 19 Local Plan to ensure that a suitable level of economic growth is provided for.
+The areas of existing economic strength for the District include higher education, creative and media industries, and other knowledge-based activities towards Winchester Town, with economic growth also focused within the South Hampshire Urban Areas at the strategic sites at North Whiteley and Waterlooville as well as at the Solent Business Park.
+A relatively modest level of growth is to be provided for in the Market Towns and

-Hampshire Urban Areas at the strategic sites at North Whiteley and Waterlooville as well as at the Solent Business Park.
+Rural Area at Bishop's Waltham New Alresford and Waltham Chase.
 As set out under Policy E1, the diversification of the economy through development for innovative technologies and a low carbon economy will be encouraged in the District.

-1.124 Policies are also included in the plan to support the viability of town centre locations as areas for economic activity as well as for community functions (Policies E3 and E4).
+1.73 Policies are also included in the plan to support the viability of town centre locations as areas for economic activity as well as for community functions (Policies E3 and E4).
 Maintaining the viability and offer of services in town centre locations is important for continuing to attract a suitable level of footfall to these areas.
-This is likely to be achieved by ensuring these locations remain the main focus for retail and town centre uses and by supporting the successful functioning of the District's Primary Shopping Areas, as addressed under Policies E4 and Policy E7 respectively.
+This is likely to be achieved by ensuring these locations remain the main focus for retail and town centre uses, including by controlling town centre uses outside of the District's centres and by supporting the successful functioning of the District's Primary Shopping Areas, as addressed under Policies E4 and Policy E7 respectively.
 Through Policy E5, economic development within existing settlement boundaries, extensions to business parks and redevelopment of existing employment sites are supported.
 This approach is likely to supplement the economic growth achieved at the sites allocated for this type of growth.
-Policies are also included to help maintain traditional employment opportunities in the countryside (Policy E9) as well as diversification at these locations, with limited development supported for uses such as visitor accommodation and farm shops through Policies E10 and E11.
+Policies are also included to help maintain traditional employment opportunities in the countryside (Policy E9) as well as diversification at these locations, with limited economic development supported for uses such as visitor accommodation and farm shops through Policies E10 and E11.

-1.125 Overall, a cumulative significant positive effect is expected in relation to IIA objective 8: sustainable economic growth.
+1.74 Overall, a cumulative significant positive effect is expected in relation to IIA objective 8: sustainable economic growth.